 The Most Popular Types of Trusts

-You don’t need to be a millionaire to start a trust, although many trusts are designed for rich families with complex finances, business arrangements, etc. Others are basic, straightforward, and easy to understand.
+You don’t need to be a millionaire to start a trust, although many are designed for rich families with complex finances, business arrangements, etc. Others are basic, straightforward, and easy to understand.
 There are nearly 40 different trusts to choose from.
-Here are three popular trusts:
+Here are three popular versions::

 1. Credit Shelter Trust